joemasilotti/masilotti.com/src/_posts/2023-01-02-being-more-intentional-in-2023.md

 ### Add structure

+One of my coping mechanisms when I'm stressed about work is to work on passion projects.

+Sometimes this is a good thing – it led to RailsDevs!
+But most of the time it can be a distraction - taking time away from what will level up my business.

 Adding structure won’t enable me to do more work.
 It will, in fact, do the exact opposite.

 By putting up guardrails on what, and when, I work on things I give myself the freedom to step away when the day is done.
 I’m starting this with: